DavidCarMor/EWB/README.md

 ![Fig3_EEB](https://github.com/user-attachments/assets/84cdb0be-baa5-4806-bc50-2f2973e0e823)

 # Software specifications
 This code was built in MATLAB and shared as a function.
 The function has been tested from MATLAB V2020a through MATLAB V2022a.
-Parameters of the model can be modified and their information can be found in [parameters](Parameters.txt).
+The parameters of the model can be modified and their information can be found in [parameters](Parameters.txt).
 A tutorial for the model was added to this repository.

 Technical support can be provided by the corresponding author Dr. Lauren E. L. Lowman at lowmanle@wfu.edu